-There are several pros and cons when it comes to employing family and friends.
-There are also some pitfalls to consider when employing members of the same family within your business.
+There are several pros and cons when it comes to employing your own family and friends.
+There are also some issues to consider when employing members of the same family within your business.
 It’s important to have policies in place to ensure that things remain fair, and there’s no issues with nepotism (favouritism) at work.

-Before you actually appoint a member of your family or a close friend, there are some important considerations to make.
-Firstly, you should only consider them if they really want the job.
+Before you appoint a member of your family or a close friend, there are some issues to think about.
+Firstly, you should only consider employing them if they really want the job.
 They will only gain respect from other staff members by earning it.
-If their heart isn’t really in the job, this will soon become evident and will have a negative impact on other members of your staff who may start resenting the employee, and even you as an employer.
+If their heart isn’t in the job, this will show and will have an impact on other members of staff.
+They may start resenting the employee, and even you as an employer.

-It’s important not to let sentiment play a part in your decision.
-If there is a job available, you need to ask if they are suitable for the role and could carry it out well.
-You need to make sure the family member or friend is subject to the same working conditions and treatment as the rest of your staff.
-For example, promotions or Pay Rises should only be offered on merit and not because you have a close relationship with a member of staff.
+If there is a job available, they should be right for the role and able to carry it out well.
+You need to make sure the family member or friend has the same working conditions and treatment as other staff.
+For example, promotions or Pay Rises should be offered on merit only.

-It’s crucial to avoid alienating other staff members by allowing preferential treatment to friends or members of the same family.
-This could be detrimental to your business.
-If you have an Appraisal Scheme in place, make sure that your relative or friend is subject to the same appraisal procedure as all other staff members.
+It’s important to avoid upsetting staff members by allowing preferential treatment to friends or members of the same family.
+This could be bad for your business and overall staff performance.
+If you have an Appraisal Scheme, make sure that all employees are subject to the same appraisal procedure as all other staff members.

 Preventing Communication Breakdown

-When you work with other family members or close friends, it is sometimes easy to forget the importance of open communication.
-Often you might be thinking it’s better to let sleeping dogs lie rather than confront an issue or situation early on.
+When you employ or work with family members or close friends, open communication is important.
+If conflict arises, it might feel difficult to confront an issue or situation early on.
 This is false logic.
-It can create an atmosphere that could not only put your family / friends relationship at risk but also harbour potential problems for the business itself.
+It can create an atmosphere that puts your family / friends relationship at risk.
+It can also create potential problems for the business.
 You should seek to foster a workplace of open communication for all.
-This gives both you and the staff have the opportunity to air grievances openly or to discuss ways in which the business might be improved.
+This means both you and the staff have the chance to air grievances or discuss ways to improve the business.

 Your relative or close friend is entitled to the same kind of legal protection as the rest of your workforce.
-This includes areas such as discrimination, health and safety, pay policy, Unfair Dismissal etc. and these areas should not be overlooked.
+This includes areas such as discrimination, health and safety, pay policy, Unfair Dismissal etc. These areas should not be overlooked.

-If you have considered your motives and appointed a family member or friend, if they are equally as committed and enthusiastic about making the most out of the job and you have encouraged a fairness in your dealings with them and the rest of your employees so that the new employee is treated just the same as the rest of your staff, then the advantages of employing a family member or friend can be very beneficial to the business.
+If you have appointed a family member or friend, they can be committed and enthusiastic about making the most out of the job.
+If you have ensured fairness in your dealings with them and the rest of your employees so that the new employee is treated just the same as the rest of your staff, then employing a family member or friend can be very good for the business.

 They are likely to show extra motivation, commitment and loyalty and they will probably be flexible to fit in with your business requirements.

-However, it is often a difficult balancing act to get this right so the key is to fully understand why you think the person is suitable.
-Ensure that they have the right motivation, commitment, skills and personal qualities to carry out the role and that you treat them as equals with the rest of your staff and have policies to deal with conflict in place from the start.
+However, it is often a difficult balancing act to get this right.
+The key is to understand why you think the person is suitable.
+Ensure that they have the right motivation, commitment, skills and personal qualities to carry out the role.
+Most importantly, treat them as equals with the rest of your staff and have policies to deal with conflict in place from the start.